edcrewe/django-cookieless/README.txt

 allow for forms to maintain state without using cookies by posting the session id between forms, or via urls.

+Django requires cookies to maintain session, and hence for authorisation.

+This package is designed to cater for anonymous user session maintenance, without cookies.

-Note that there are security issues with this, since it is not possible to use CSRF protection without either URL rewriting or Cookies to maintain a separate token from that posted in the form.
+WARNING : There are security issues with this, since it is not possible to use CSRF protection without either URL rewriting or Cookies to maintain a separate token from that posted in the form.